Greece has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).

 Political developments

-The former Greek foreign minister Theodoros Pangalos was among the signatories to an open letter in September 2020 calling on current leaders to “show courage and boldness – and join the treaty”.
+In 2020, the former Greek foreign minister Theodoros Pangalos was among the signatories to an open letter calling on current leaders to “show courage and boldness – and join the [TPNW]”.

 In 2016, Greece voted against the UN General Assembly resolution that established the formal mandate for states to commence negotiations on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.